-Nodes automatically selected for the database reset have incompatible option settings for site and user options in the Central Analysis Server Configuration and, in order for such a node to be successfully attached to the cluster, the database must to be reset.
+Nodes automatically selected for the database reset have incompatible option settings for site and user options in the NAM Server Configuration and, in order for such a node to be successfully attached to the cluster, the database must to be reset.
 For more information, see Report Server Nodes.

 If you are adding a freshly installed report server containing no monitoring data, or if you are certain that the data or configuration present in the node is compatible or required for current analysis of this new cluster, you can skip this step by leaving the nodes unselected and clicking Finish.

 Select the nodes to be reset and click Finish to continue.